hawkgs/input-matcher/README.md

 ![scheme](./misc/scheme.png)

 The `InputMatcher` and `InputCatcher` doesn't know about the existance of each other.
 They are completely decoupled.
 The `InputCatcher` provides DOM events to the UI with which it can listen for the input.
-The generated `InputSet` is then passed to the `InputMatcher` which performs the evaluation. **In the scheme, we assume that the `InputMatcher` has already accepted a training set(s).**
+The generated `InputSet` is then passed to the `InputMatcher` which performs the comparison. **In the scheme, we assume that the `InputMatcher` has already accepted a training set(s).**

 ### The Matcher

 Currently, the most important part of the project is still not implemented.
 Anyway, the idea is to:

-- Use pattern matching algorithm for each `MouseMove`
+- Use pattern recognition algorithm for each `MouseMove` ([k-NN](https://en.wikipedia.org/wiki/K-nearest_neighbors_algorithm); Simple, yet effective)
-- Determine if the clicks are within a specific radius for each `MouseClick`
+- Determine if the clicks are within a specific radius for each `MouseClick` (Point in circle; How close to radius)
-- Perform fuzzy string searching for each `KeyPress` sequence
+- Perform approximate string matching for each `KeyPress` sequence ([Damerau–Levenshtein distance](https://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance); Improvement of Levenshtein that'll work for us)

 So far, these are some common techniques.
 Here arises: